chiragdesai2005/readfile-demo/README.md

     Command - mvn spring-boot:run  -Dspring-boot.run.arguments="/Users/chirag/tt.txt,5"

+- Output file
+    It is hard coded in the Filewriter java file but can be read from application.yml file

 - Assumptions
    - File size is not too big like in GB or TB
    - Writing file location is in the current application directory